jonasschneider/cor/README.md

   given entropy and all that

 - Continuity: The user space perspective is "do a syscall, then later *return* from the syscall", while the kernel has a completely different view.

+- Context-switching idea: make the kernel-level scheduling, yielding, parking etc. independent of the trampoline/userspace/syscall/interrupt logic.
+It looks like they are orthogonal problems, at least when approached naively.
+For maximum performance, it's probably faster to mix everything.

 The Story
 ---------